direct-framework/.github/GOVERNANCE.md

 ### Meetings

-- Full project meeting:
-  Second Wednesday of each month, 11:00–11:55 GMT/BST
+- DIRECT project meetings: second Wednesday of each month, 11:00–11:55 GMT/BST

-- Framework Working Group:
-  Every two weeks, Tuesday 16:00–17:00 GMT/BST
+- Framework Working Group meetings: every two weeks, Tuesday 16:00–17:00 GMT/BST

-- WebApp Working Group:
-  Every two weeks, Thursday 14:00–14:50 GMT/BST
+- WebApp Working Group meetings: every two weeks, Thursday 14:00–14:50 GMT/BST
+- Engagement and Adoption Working Group meets on a per-need basis (typically in a lead up to an event) and also uses the DIRECT project meetings to engage the whole team

 ### Contact